-Unit I: Matrices & Basic Mathematics of Finance
+UNIT I Matrices & Basic Mathematics of Finance

 Definition of a matrix.
 Types of matrices; Algebra of matrices.
-Calculation of values of determinants up to third order; Adjoint of a matrix; Finding inverse of a matrix through ad joint; Applications of matrices to solution of simple business and economic problems- Simple and compound interest Rates of interest - nominal, effective and continuous - their interrelationships; Compounding and discounting of a sum using different types of rates
+Calculation of values of determinants up to third order; Adjoint of a matrix; Finding inverse of a matrix through ad joint; Applications of Matrices to solution of simple business and economic problems- Simple and compound interest Rates of interest; Compounding and discounting of a sum using different types of rates

-Unit II: Differential Calculus
+UNIT II Differential Calculus